Skip to content

 5. Attempt kubectl get nodes against the on-prem RKE2 cluster.

-6. Check Jenkins controller status on ctrl-01 if accessible.
+6. Check Jenkins controller status on the control node if accessible.

 7. If access is possible and the issue is minor, consider standard remediation before DR.